oroinc/documentation/user/back-office/system/user-management/organizations/org-configuration/commerce/product/organization-product-search.rst

 4. Customize any of the options by proceeding through the following steps:

-   a) Clear the **Use System** check box next to the option.
+   a) Clear the **Use System** checkbox next to the option.
-   b) Enable the required check box or enter the necessary file size and type information.
+   b) Enable the required checkbox or enter the necessary file size and type information.

 5. In the **Product Fulltext Search** section, configure the following options: